 - Avoid any defamatory, offensive or derogatory content.
 It may be considered as a violation of our company’s anti-harassment policy, if directed towards colleagues, clients or partners.

 Representing our company

 Some employees represent our company by handling corporate social media accounts or speak on our company’s behalf.
-We expect them to act carefully and responsibly to protect our company’s image and reputation.
-Employees should:
+When you’re sitting behind a corporate social media account, we expect you to act carefully and responsibly to protect our company’s image and reputation.
+You should:

 - Be respectful, polite and patient, when engaging in conversations on our company’s behalf.
-They should be extra careful when making declarations or promises towards customers and stakeholders
+You should be extra careful when making declarations or promises towards customers and stakeholders.

-- Avoid speaking on matters outside their field of expertise when possible.
-Everyone should be careful not to answer questions or make statements that fall under somebody else’s responsibility
+- Avoid speaking on matters outside your field of expertise when possible.
+Everyone should be careful not to answer questions or make statements that fall under somebody else’s responsibility.

-- Inform our [PR/Marketing department] when they’re about to share any major-impact content
+- Inform our [PR/Marketing department] when you’re about to share any major-impact content.

 - Avoid deleting or ignoring comments for no reason.
 They should listen and reply to criticism.

 - Never post discriminatory, offensive or libelous content and commentary.